-Instead of Illinois politicians seeking to change the pension code in order to impair the rights of individuals and to force a choice between two negative alternatives, Illinois politicians should stop ignoring their moral responsibility and legal obligation to fund public pension systems.
+Instead of some unethical Illinois politicians seeking to change the pension code in order to impair the rights of individuals and to force a choice between two negative alternatives, Illinois politicians should stop ignoring their moral responsibility and legal obligation to fund public pension systems.
 It is their moral duty and legal concern to find ways to increase the state’s revenue so that the public pension systems of Illinois are properly funded.

-Of course, we knew that Illinois politicians would continue to dispute one of the Bill of Rights contained in both the Illinois and U.S. Constitutions instead of addressing the real causes of the state's budget deficits: the pension ramp, the resultant pension debt, and the state’s insufficient flow of revenue.
+Of course, we knew that some unethical Illinois politicians would continue to dispute one of the Bill of Rights contained in both the Illinois and U.S. Constitutions instead of addressing the real causes of the state's budget deficits: the pension ramp, the resultant pension debt, and the state’s insufficient flow of revenue.
 What they should have been doing after the Illinois Supreme Court ruling was reexamining the concept of justice and what lawfulness demands: that people must keep their covenants with one another.

 Any modifications of the Pension Protection Clause by the Illinois General Assembly will be seen for what it is: an accommodation for “only” the General Assembly who have stolen money from the public pension systems for decades and are, thus, avoiding a pre-existing duty rule.